nobodyscripts/LeafBlowerScript/Readme.md

 F6: If item is not a valid target cancel borbv
 F6: If white pixels in area next to normal text display, cancel borbv as inventory is blocked
-F6: Handle new detail mode, auto start, auto finish, chance, finish all
+F6: Handle new detail mode, auto start, auto finish, chance
-F6: As we know the arrows are static, scan, cache, recheck with pixelchecks
 F7: Autoplay check
 F7: Needs to use artifact if need be / get replacement
 F8: Move violin to secondary, spam during non boss timer after farming starts